 10th Planet Jiu-Jitsu has earned a strong reputation in the jiu-jitsu community for several noteworthy accomplishments, particularly in no-gi contests.

 Eddie Bravo and 10th Planet Jiu-Jitsu have carved out a niche in combat sports by forging their route.
 Initially, their style of BJJ was questioned, but they have now silenced all of their detractors with their performance.

 Additionally, Bravo and his team have also demonstrated that they can produce some of the top mixed martial artists in the world.
-Even though he has already achieved his goals with 10th Planet, Eddie hopes to train even more champions in the future.
+Even though he has already achieved his goals with 10th Planet, Eddie hopes to train even more champions.

 10th Planet Jiu-Jitsu Instructors

-Its instructional team is made up of excellent instructors from all over the world who work together as a team to provide students with a world-class learning experience.
+Its instructional team comprises excellent instructors from all over the world who work together to provide students with a world-class learning experience.
 10th Planet Jiu-Jitsu Academy is committed to providing its students with a world-class learning experience.

-10th Planet Jiu-Jitsu is a martial arts academy with locations all over the world.
+10th Planet Jiu-Jitsu is a martial arts academy with locations worldwide.
 As a result, it will be more challenging to include all of the instructors because there are dozens of them scattered worldwide.

 A list of some of the more well-known instructors who give classes at 10th Planet gyms may be found below.

 The Martinez brothers are the owners and operators of the 10th Planet Freaks location in San Diego.
 They are regarded as two of the world’s best no-gi grapplers, and they regularly compete in professional grappling shows.